ExplorerZhyuxin/MSICKB/README.md

 ## Repository structure

 - `Code/`: analysis scripts used in this study
-- `Data/`: processed data tables and database-related files used for analysis
+- `Data/`: processed tables and database-related files

 ## Requirements

-The analysis scripts were developed in **Python**.
+The analysis scripts were developed in Python.
-Please install the required Python packages according to your local environment before running the scripts.
+Users may need to install the required Python packages according to their local environment.

 ## Citation

 If you use MSICKB or materials from this repository, please cite the associated manuscript:

-**MSICKB: A Curated Knowledgebase for Exploring Molecular Heterogeneity and Biomarker Prioritization in Microsatellite Instability Cancers**
+*MSICKB: A Curated Knowledgebase for Exploring Molecular Heterogeneity and Biomarker Prioritization in Microsatellite Instability Cancers*

 ## License